4 Reasons to implement an Enterprise Resource Planning system

 The reconciliation process should automatically highlight any errors with manual entries and serve as a checkpoint to prevent any incorrectly booked activities.

-The separation of duties, functions and access levels users have has been considered with an ERP system to ensure the right levels of controls between departments exist.
+The separation of duties, functions and access levels users have has been considered with an Enterprise Resource Planning system to ensure the right levels of controls between departments exist.

 How many companies can confirm that the true management report they are looking at from the excel sheet from accounts matches their true trading situation.